-SAM is developed by a team of dynamic individuals spread across the United States, Canada, Ukraine, and Italy.
+SAM is developed by a team of dynamic individuals spread across the United States, Canada, Italy, Ukraine, and Viet Nam.
 We are creative, enthusiastic, and driven to produce this unique analog and research station.

 Bryan Versteeg, Habitat Architect and 3D Artist

 Bryan Versteeg is a conceptual design visualization artist with over 20 years of experience in the architectural and engineering industries.
 Over the past decade, he has turned his focus to the visualization of concepts in space exploration, settlement and industrialization.
 He works with private space companies, academics, researchers, with images and design work from his studio Spacehabs.com regularly featured in publications and documentaries around the world.
-We are fortunate to have him to lead the SAM habitat design during these early stages of SAM construction.
+Bryan was instrumental in the formulation of the early visuals for both SIMOC and SAM.

 Cameron Smith, Pressure Suit Developer

 Dr. Smith is an archaeologist whose work with Portland State University focuses on the archaeology of the Lower Columbia River Region, where he has excavated since 1991.
 Cameron also works on the anthropology of space exploration and settlement, discussed for the general public in the Scientific American magazine, his book Emigrating Beyond Earth: Human Adaptation and Space Colonization (Springer 2012), a graduate-level text, Principles of Space Anthropology (Springer 2017), for space settlement planners.
 Cameron is founder of Smith Aerospace Garments, providers of the SAM pressure suits for Mars yard EVAs.